raganwald/raganwald.github.com/_posts/2018-10-17-recursive-pattern-matching.md

 Naturally, everyone also attempts to optimize for understandability.
 Most of the time, this means optimizing for understanding what the code does and how it does it.
 But an interesting approach to writing code is to attempt to make the "shape" of the solution match the "shape" of the problem.

-Let's consider this approach for balanced parentheses.
+Let's consider this approach--matching the shape of the solution to the shape of the problem--for balanced parentheses.

 ---